-Fundamentals of Real Estate Capital Formation From joint ventures to funds:
+Fundamentals of Real Estate Capital Formation:

 Jason Powell